 The objective of a resume is to show a potential employer, an easy-to-read, brief outline of why you qualify for the job.
 They want to see a quick glance at your career, accomplishments, and what skills and qualifications you've gained so far.

 It is a formal document showing your professional life thus far, that a potential employer uses to make an educated decision about whether you merit an in-person interview or not.
 When creating a resume you'll want to make sure it includes all the information an employer would need to make this decision.

-It’s a good idea to create a master resume where you simply write everything you could ever put on a resume.
-This can also be considered a curriculum vitae (CV)—a lengthier version of a resume that isn’t meant to be an overview, but instead a thorough outline of all your experience, certifications, awards, achievements, projects, and publications.
-A CV or master resume, is meant to be a complete history of your academic and professional career, endeavors, and accomplishments.
-You want to keep a copy of your master resume, or CV, because different jobs are going to necessitate you include different information, depending on the job.
+It's a good idea to create a Master Resume where you simply write everything you could ever put on a resume.
+You want a master resume because different jobs are going to necessitate you include different information, depending on the job.